sdras/smashing/README.md

 ## Terminal Razzle Dazzle

+I used [Hub](https://hub.github.com/) to create a repo from the command line.

 I mentioned I'd share how I made my terminal fancy.
 For the colors:
 `brew install lolcat`